 The Setpoint Diet Solution for a Sedentary Lifestyle

 While you’re eating the delicious, setpoint-lowering, SANE foods on the setpoint diet, we encourage you to become more physically active.
 And incorporating physical activity into your busy lifestyle is easier than you may think it is.
 There is no need to kill yourself with high-impact aerobic exercise.
 Start out with a moderate walking program.
 Walk for a few minutes at first, and then gradually extend walking time.
 You can also enjoy leisurely biking, hiking, swimming, yoga, TaiChi.
-These are fun activities that help you lose weight after 50.

 3. Higher Stress Levels

 When you were younger, you may have thought your life would calm down after 50, but that is seldom the case.
 In fact, those in their 50s are often highly stressed.
 The majority of people in their 50s are still in the workforce, so they struggle with work and financial responsibilities.
 They also often have aged parents, adult children, and/or grandchildren that place added demands on their time.